 I was editor of Hakshiva, a Rabbinic Journal of the Rabbinical Council of the Provinces; contributed to “Spirituality in Health Care Contexts” edited by Helen Orchard.
 (Jessica Kingsley Publishers); and “Prayers for Healing” (US Visitation Committee).

 I am married to Anna Leon.
 She was a civil servant at the Board of Trade International and a JP for the Middlesex area and the City of Manchester.
-We have two children - Abigail and Joshua, and nine grandchildren
+We have two children - Abigail and Joshua, and ten grandchildren

 The importance of spiritual-pastoral care